ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 When resolving which setting is used for an individual `mbed compile` or `mbed test` invocation, Mbed CLI picks the lowest numbered present setting.

 To use a standard toolchain for general purpose development, you may use any method 3 through 5.
 For overriding a toolchain version for a specific project, you may use methods 1 and 2.
-All of these methods for configuring a toolchains may coexist.
+All of these methods for configuring a toolchain may coexist.

 #### Optional: add Bash tab completion